groucho75/phmisk/README.md

 ### Deploy to production

-When you are ready to deploy your phmisk site to production, follow these steps:
+When you are ready to deploy your phmisk site to production server, follow these steps:

-1. of course, copy all the files on production web server;
+1. of course, copy all the files on production server;
 2. in `index.php` set `ENV` to `live`;
-3. run the following command on production web server (*--optimize-autoloader* flag = faster Composer autoload; *--no-dev* flag = development packages will be not installed):
+3. run the following command on production server (*--optimize-autoloader* flag = faster Composer autoload; *--no-dev* flag = development packages will be not installed):

 ```
 $ composer install --no-dev --optimize-autoloader